Skip to content

 Leading E.D.G.E. at the Capitol: Shaping the Future of Tennessee Trucking Leadership

-Recently, our Leading E.D.G.E. class visited the Tennessee State Capitol in Nashville.
-Our emerging leaders spent the day engaging with top state officials and witnessing the legislative process firsthand.
+On March 25, 2026 the 2026 Leading E.D.G.E. class visited the Tennessee State Capitol in Nashville.
+Our emerging leaders spent the day engaging with state officials and witnessing the legislative process firsthand.

 The day kicked off bright and early at 8:30 AM at the Tennessee Trucking Association Headquarters.
 After a quick overview, the class drove downtown to the Cordell Hull Building.
 The first stop on the legislative tour was a front-row seat at the Transportation Committee Meeting.